The problem

 for job in jobs:

-supabase.table("job_postings").upsert(row).execute()Across 49 sources with a few hundred jobs each, that is on the order of thousands of round trips per scan.
+supabase.table("job_postings").upsert(row).execute()Across 49 sources with a few hundred jobs each, that's on the order of thousands of round trips per scan.
 One bulk upsert per source collapses the fan-out, and a single .in_() archive call replaces the stale-job update loop:

 if rows_to_upsert: